KanchanaWishajith/Egg_shooter/README.md

 *   **Shoot/Attack:** Left Mouse Click / On-screen Button
 *   **Throw Grenade:** G / On-screen Button
 *   **Pause:** Escape

-## Recent Updates 📝
-*   Converted the game to a fully offline, solo-player mode.
-*   Fixed player movement, shooting functionality, and UI initialization errors for the offline environment.
-*   Optimized player skin and weapon loadout systems.

 ## License 📄
 This project is for educational and showcase purposes.
 Please check the repository for any specific licensing information regarding third-party assets used.